Decentralized Governance of Autonomous AI Agents: Acknowledgments

 \section{Acknowledgments}

-The authors would like to note that Gemach D.A.T.A. is a Generative Pre-trained Transformer (GPT), and was used for data collection during the Literature Review portion of this study.
-We would like to acknowledge the use of Chat Generative Pre-Trained Transformer (ChatGPT), developed by OpenAI, as a valuable tool in the development of this work.
-ChatGPT contributed by assisting with the drafting, refinement, and clarification of key concepts throughout the paper, helping streamline the overall writing process.
-Its role in facilitating brainstorming, enhancing coherence, and improving the readability of this manuscript is gratefully acknowledged.
-The researchers validated the findings of Gemach D.A.T.A.
-I, and the references have been noted in this study.
+We would like to thank the Valhalla group for their helpful discussions in the preparation of this manuscript.
+We acknowledge the use of Chat Generative Pre-Trained Transformer (ChatGPT), developed by OpenAI, in assisting with the drafting, refinement, and editing throughout the paper.
 The researchers did not receive any funding for this study.
 The authors hold the belief that the rule of law is the cornerstone of a just society.
 This work seeks to extend these enduring principles to address the novel challenges posed by AI agents, ensuring that innovation is aligned with societal values.